pipeforce/pipeforce.github.io/docs/guides/messaging/10_messaging.md

         }
 ```

+The `payload` can also be set to `null` or empty string in case the message has no payload at all.
 In case the parameter `payload` is missing, the current body content of the pipeline is used as payload.

 This sends a new message with key `sales.order.created` and the given payload to the default exchange.